yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Hardware/D-Link/DSL-502T.rst

 {{{
 $ cd openwrt/trunk
 $ scripts/feeds update packages luci   # update the "packages" and "luci" feeds, see feeds.conf.default
-$ scripts/feeds install -a -p luci     # 'install' all available packages, preferring the "luci" feed.
-(This just makes them available to build)
+$ scripts/feeds install -a             # 'install' all available packages.
+(This just makes them available for configuration later)
 }}}

 === Install prerequisites for compiling ===